tuya/tuya-homebridge/README.md

 Published as [@0x5e/homebridge-tuya-platform](https://npmjs.com/package/@0x5e/homebridge-tuya-platform), currently in beta version.

-If beta version works fine for a while, it will be merged into the upstream repo.
+If beta version works fine for a while, it will be merged into the upstream repo in the future.

 ## Features